 Catrin Mari

-Catrin Mari Catrin Mari is an autistic social scientist with a background in the heritage sector, based in Cardiff.
+Catrin Mari Instagram Coffee Catrin Mari is an autistic social scientist with a background in the heritage sector, based in Cardiff.
 She uses poetry to break barriers to engaging with academic research.
 Her poetry deals with themes of sense of place, uncovering stories of under-appreciated historic figures, and shifting identities including as a Welsh and neurodivergent person.
 Her work is due to be published in an anthology of Welsh radical poetry, an online zine about the valleys, a collection raising money for mental health charity, Mind; and Disabled Tales, a literary magazine exploring disabled fairytale figures.
 She regularly performs her poetry in Cardiff and online.
-Disabled Tales Check out and see how you can support this publication!
-Afonydd Lleisiau hanner cant o feirdd yn llifo gydag afonydd Cymru.
+Your browser does not support the audio element.
+Your browser does not support the audio element.
+Read More… Afonydd Lleisiau hanner cant o feirdd yn llifo gydag afonydd Cymru.
 Pob cerdd yn Gymraeg a Saesneg, wedi’i chyfieithu o’r naill iaith i’r llall.
 Fifty Welsh poets speak for and with the rivers of Wales.
 Every poem translated Welsh to English, English to Welsh.
+Disabled Tales This online journal aims to spotlight both well-known and lesser-known characters and explore what a disabled perspective can bring to our understanding of these stories, so why not dive right in and read some of the excellent contributions they’ve already published!
+These Pages Sing: Autumn 2024 Published in 2024 Autumn 2024 Issue of These Pages Sing Literary Magazine: a curated collection of poetry and short fiction from writers with a Welsh connection.
+Autumn 2024 Wordsmiths: Sue Moules, Gareth Writer-Davies, Carolyn Thomas, George Sandifer-Smith, Sheila Jacob, Catrin Mari, Sue Regan, Angela Graham, Elizabeth Lockwood, Angela Arnold, Charly White, M.R.Smith, Barbara Hughes-Moore, Guinevere Clark, Catrin Lawrence, Rebecca Elizabeth Roberts, Rosy Adams, Jonah Jones.
+Cover Illustrated by Kornelia Urbaniak.
+Read Afonydd Explore Disabled Tales Read TPS

 Sheila Jacob

 Sheila Jacob Sheila Jacob lives in N.E.Wales with her husband.
 She has lived in Wales for fifty years but was born and raised in Birmingham and finds her Brummie heritage a rich source of inspiration.
 Her poems have appeared in various magazines and e-zines including The High Window, Atrium, Black Nore Review, and her debut pamphlet with Yaffle Press, Spotlit Under Street Lamps, has recently been published.
-Spotlit Under Street Lamps ‘Your mum’s dabbing her eyes.
+Your browser does not support the audio element.
+Your browser does not support the audio element.
+Read More… Spotlit Under Street Lamps ‘Your mum’s dabbing her eyes.
 Mum who never weeps turns a working holiday into the year’s highlight.
-You’re nineteen tomorrow and suddenly, bab, you’re afraid’ (Closing verse of ‘Somerset summers’ set in September 1939)
+You’re nineteen tomorrow and suddenly, bab, you’re afraid’ (Closing verse of ‘Somerset summers’ set in September 1939) These Pages Sing: Autumn 2024 Published in 2024 Autumn 2024 Issue of These Pages Sing Literary Magazine: a curated collection of poetry and short fiction from writers with a Welsh connection.
+Autumn 2024 Wordsmiths: Sue Moules, Gareth Writer-Davies, Carolyn Thomas, George Sandifer-Smith, Sheila Jacob, Catrin Mari, Sue Regan, Angela Graham, Elizabeth Lockwood, Angela Arnold, Charly White, M.R.Smith, Barbara Hughes-Moore, Guinevere Clark, Catrin Lawrence, Rebecca Elizabeth Roberts, Rosy Adams, Jonah Jones.
+Cover Illustrated by Kornelia Urbaniak.
+Read Spotlit Under Street Lamps Read TPS

 George Sandifer-Smith

 George Sandifer-Smith George Sandifer-Smith is a Welsh poet, originally from Pembrokeshire.
 He has published two books of poetry, Empty Trains (Broken Sleep Books, 2022) and Nights Travel at the Right Speed (Infinity Books UK, 2022).
 He is currently the Reviews Editor at Poetry Wales Magazine, a position he has held since 2022.
 He has previously edited the poetry anthology The Wait in aid of Cancer Research, and also was guest poetry editor for the inaugural issue of Abergavenny Small Press Journal.
 His poetry has appeared in Poetry Wales, Ink Sweat & Tears, The Stockholm Review, New Welsh Review, Atrium, and numerous anthologies including Poems from Pembrokeshire (Seren Books, 2019), Hit Points – an Anthology of Video Game Poetry (Broken Sleep Books, 2021), and Anne-thology: Poems Re-Presenting Anne Shakespeare (Broken Sleep Books, 2023).
 In 2019, he was awarded a PhD in Creative Writing by Aberystwyth University.
 As well as writing poetry, he has also published fiction with Gwyllion Magazine and Inventive Podcast (Overtone Productions, 2021).
 His first children’s book, Cholloo’s Birthday, a collaboration with artist Julia Ashby Smyth, was published by Lily in 2014.
 He lives with his wife, and their rescue cat Deli.
+Your browser does not support the audio element.
+Your browser does not support the audio element.
+Your browser does not support the audio element.
 Empty Trains Empty Trains looks at the notion of spaces altering to accommodate changes introduced during the pandemic.
 While avoiding the pitfalls of Covid poetry, Sandifer-Smith deftly traces the poetics of space into a contemporary setting.
 Empty Trains does more than offer a frame through which to view such spaces: it challenges us to look at the spaces in which we live, work, and think with fresh eyes.
-Broken Sleep Books 2022 Anthology The Broken Sleep Books Anthology showcases the best writing from the press in 2022, featuring extracts from every publication, covering poetry, non-fiction and short fiction.
-An essential purchase for anyone interested in new writing, or curious about the work of a vibrant, dynamic and award-winning independent press.
-Poems from Pembrokeshire Poems from Pembrokeshire is part of Seren’s pamphlet series celebrating the spirit of place.
-An area of supreme but also disquieting beauty, Pembrokeshire has been the home to saints and pirates, the cradle of Tudor Kings and subject to oil spills and annual invasions of summer visitors.
-The undeniable loveliness of its off-shore islands: Ramsey, Grassholm, and Caldey, contrasts with the often harsh life of settlers, of monks and sea-fishing folk of the past, such as the stoic ‘Boatmen’ of Tenby.
+The Wait From the fall of Troy to the Martian sands, and from microwaves to mammograms, The Wait is a collection of one hundred poems covering a swelling gyre of human, and sometimes less human, experiences, from previously unpublished poets to established veterans of the literary world.
+The profits from the sales of this independently published volume will go entirely to Cancer Research.
+These Pages Sing: Autumn 2024 Published in 2024 Autumn 2024 Issue of These Pages Sing Literary Magazine: a curated collection of poetry and short fiction from writers with a Welsh connection.
+Autumn 2024 Wordsmiths: Sue Moules, Gareth Writer-Davies, Carolyn Thomas, George Sandifer-Smith, Sheila Jacob, Catrin Mari, Sue Regan, Angela Graham, Elizabeth Lockwood, Angela Arnold, Charly White, M.R.Smith, Barbara Hughes-Moore, Guinevere Clark, Catrin Lawrence, Rebecca Elizabeth Roberts, Rosy Adams, Jonah Jones.
+Cover Illustrated by Kornelia Urbaniak.
+Read Empty Trains Read The Wait Read TPS Nights Travel at the Right Speed Landscape and nature take centre stage in this practised collection.
+Here we have a bird’s – or perhaps moth’s – eye view of the natural world and the ways in which we interact (and often fail to interact) with it.
+The Moth Box also interrogates our various environments: ecological, linguistic, national – even astrological and philosophical.
+Camouflage, too, plays a role; certainly with creatures such as the eponymous moth, but also the disguises in which we cloak ourselves.
+This is a collection teeming with life, but for all the cats, moths, birds, trees, The Moth Box never forgets what it is to be human.
+Gwyllion, Issue #4 Gwyllion can be many things.
+The ghosts and spirits that haunt the halls at twilight, the dusk wanderers up to no good.
+The scoundrels and the miscreants.
+The wise old fae who take no nonsense from humans.
+Hags and witches, wisps and sprites, the gwyllion are every malevolent trickster that wanders the night in search of mischief.
+Eight Arch Blues Composed in a series of correspondences between George Sandifer-Smith and John C Lloyd during late 2020, this chapbook is an oil of memory and dream afloat an ocean of pandemic.
+From poems on abstraction and morality to solid pieces rooted in the poets’ childhood home of Pembrokeshire, this short collection seeks evocation in the physical, and to tell stories where people and imagination meet.
+Read Nights Travel at the Right Speed Read Gwyllion, Issue #4 Read Eight Arch Blues

 Carolyn Thomas